Vybavnag/NLP_model/README.md

-This is a summary of my Food Vision project for OpenAvenues.
+This is a summary of my Natural Language Processing project.

-This is a Computer Vison project in TensorFlow that utilizes transfer learning and convulutional neural networks to perform food classification.
+This is a NLP project in TensorFlow that utilizes transfer learning, convulutional neural networks and embbeding.

 ## Table of Contents
 * [Motivation](#motivation)